J. Craig Venter: EST controversy

-While an employee of the NIH, Venter learned how to identify mRNA and began to learn more about those expressed in the human brain.
+While an employee of the NIH, Venter learned how to identify mRNA and began to learn more about how it is expressed in the human brain.
 The short cDNA sequence fragments Venter discovered by automated DNA sequencing, he named expressed sequence tags, or ESTs.
 The NIH Office of Technology Transfer decided to file a patent on the ESTs discovered by Venter, patenting the genes identified based on studies of mRNA expression in the human brain.
 When Venter disclosed the NIH strategy during a Congressional hearing, a firestorm of controversy erupted.
 The NIH later stopped the effort and abandoned the patent applications it had filed, following public outcry.

 Human Genome Project

 Venter was passionate about the power of genomics to transform healthcare radically.
 Venter believed that whole genome shotgun sequencing was the fastest and most effective way to get useful human genome data.
 However, the method was rejected by the Human Genome Project, since some geneticists felt it would not be accurate enough for a genome as complicated as that of humans, that it would be logistically more difficult, and that it would cost significantly more.

-Venter viewed the slow pace of progress in the Human Genome Project as an opportunity to continue his interest in trying his shotgun sequencing method to speed up human genome sequencing, so he sought funding from the private sector to start Celera Genomics.
+He viewed the slow pace of progress in the Human Genome Project as an opportunity to continue his interest in trying his shotgun sequencing method to speed up human genome sequencing, so he sought funding from the private sector to start Celera Genomics.
 The company planned to profit from their work by creating genomic data to which users could subscribe for a fee.
 The goal consequently put pressure on the public genome program and spurred several groups to redouble their efforts to produce the full sequence.
 Venter's effort won him renown as he and his team at Celera Corporation shared credit for sequencing the first draft human genome with the publicly funded Human Genome Project.